-- LTC has a three-step Admissions/Enrollment collage application process for all students.
+- Lakeshore has a three-step Admissions/Enrollment collage application process for all students.
 Step One is to complete the admissions requirement to get accepted into the college.
 Step Two is to complete the class registration requirements to enroll into general education courses.
 Step Three is to complete the program requirements to be accepted into the Nursing-Associate Degree program.

 - It is mandatory that all of the Nursing-Associate Degree general education classes be completed prior to starting the core nursing classes.
 A grade of C or better is required in all classes, with the exception of the two Anatomy and Physiology classes, where a grade of B or better is required.